 You can split Uber fares inside the app

-When you’re riding with a group, only one person requests the ride, but an Uber app feature allows you to split the fare.
-After your ride starts, find the “Split Fare” button and select the other passengers you want to split the ride with you.
-Each person will be charged equally, with a $0.25 transaction fee added on top.
+It’s easy to split a fare using the Uber app.
+After your ride starts, tap on the driver’s picture, find the “Split Fare” button and select the other passengers you want to split the ride with you.
+Each person will be charged equally, with a $0.25 transaction fee.